MrSaints/data-engineer-assignment-sigid/datasets/SOURCE_A/README.md

 # SOURCE_A

 - `SOURCE_A` is a relatively small sample of offline, and online signatures
-- Assume the former (offline) is in an image format, while the latter (online) is an ASCII format with `X, Y, Z` per line
+- Assume the former (offline) is in an image format, while the latter (online) is an ASCII format with `X, Y, Z` (coordinates in float) per line
-- For the purpose of this exercise, the files in the offline datasets are intentionally blank (no parsing needed), while the files in the online datasets are faked, and may be invalid (requires parsing)
+- For the purpose of this exercise, the files in the offline datasets are intentionally blank (no parsing needed), while the files in the online datasets are faked, and _may be invalid (requires parsing)_
 - In both the offline, and offline sets, there are subsets of genuine, and forged signatures
 - The datasets are incomplete: we do not have all the samples